Eighteen months. Many things that we somehow feel lasted a lot

 What was the legacy of Frankie Lymon and the Teenagers?
 They created a whole new form of music: "Kid Sound."
 Arrangements became simpler, lyrics lost their sophistication (most of the groups didn't go in for the Pop standards that the Teenagers recorded), audiences got younger, and a lead singer whose voice hadn't yet lowered was almost assured of a recording contract.
 Some unbelieveably abysmal music came out of this trend.
 On the other hand, we were also treated to the wonderful sounds of Little Anthony and the Imperials, the Schoolboys, the Chanters, and even Frankie's brother, Lewis Lymon, and his group, the Teenchords).
 It's impossible to calculate how many groups were influenced by the Teenagers; but they were!
 Probably even the Jackson 5 had some of their roots in the Teenagers.

-Although the Teenagers kept together over the years, by the early 70s they usually used a female voice to imitate Frankie's; the best of these was Pearl McKinnon, former lead of the Kodoks.
+The Teenagers reunited in 1973, this time using the talents of Pearl McKinnon, former lead of the Kodoks (who sounded very much like Frankie Lymon).
 It became almost impossible to find a male voice to imitate the clear soprano of a 13-year-old.
+That only lasted for a matter of months, however, and the group fell apart again.
 Note that in 1971, Frankie's youngest brother, Timmy Lymon, put together a Teenagers group for a few shows.

 Sadly, Sherman Garnes died on February 26, 1977, followed the next year by Joe Negroni on September 5, 1978.
 Billy Lobrano passed away on April 19, 2007.